 COLUMBUS, Ga.--(BUSINESS WIRE)--

-TSYS’ headquarters are located in Columbus, Georgia, with local offices spread across the Americas, EMEA and Asia-Pacific.
-TSYS provides services to more than half of the top 20 international banks, and has been named one of the 2013 World's Most Ethical Companies by Ethisphere magazine.
-TSYS routinely posts all important information on its website.
-For more please visit us at www.tsys.com.
+Our headquarters are located in Columbus, Ga., U.S.A., with approximately 13,000 team members and local offices across 13 countries.
+TSYS generated revenue of $4.9 billion in 2017, while processing more than 27.8 billion transactions.
+We are a member of The Civic 50 and were named one of the 2018 World's Most Ethical Companies by Ethisphere magazine.
+TSYS is a member of the S&P 500 and routinely posts all important information on its website.
+For more, visit tsys.com.